 Make sure that all information related to a project is documented electronically, in a system design platform or tool (or in integrated building management system software) like System Surveyor

 Whatever tool you’re using, the key is to make sure that all that documentation is stored electronically in a central location accessible to everyone who might need it.
-This is where cloud-based solutions shine for your digital documentation.
+This is where cloud-based site survey software shine for your digital documentation.
 Applications such as Dropbox can be challenging as it may not be as easy to access for those that need it on the team.
 Seek an application built for the project managers, salespeople, technicians and engineers involved – even the subcontractors.
-Use a permission based application that makes this securely available to the right people on your team or extended team.
+Use a permission-based software application that makes this securely available to the right people on your team or extended team.

 7. Verify Access Control Needs

-As an integrator or a corporate or campus physical security leader, you must get access control installed in the right spaces — and you’ll need to help clients or other department leaders correctly visualize where those controls are and aren’t needed.
+As a system integrator or a corporate or campus physical security leader, you must get access control and video surveillance installed in the right spaces — and you’ll need to help clients or other department leaders correctly visualize where those controls are and aren’t needed.

 8. Use the Right Digital Tools

-System Surveyor empowers you to drag and drop security and IoT devices onto a digital floorplan, dynamically building out a system your clients can see before they purchase and to show them how you’ll service them well into the future.
+System Surveyor empowers you to drag and drop security and IoT devices onto a digital floorplan in real time, dynamically building out a security system design, automated bill of materials and decision-ready proposal your clients in a matter of hours or days, not weeks.

-System Surveyor can dramatically increase the value of your site survey – with positive impacts on your sales processes, implementation and ongoing life cycle management.
-It all starts with a good site survey!
+System Surveyor can dramatically increase the value of your site survey – speeding up the sales process and implementation and providing ongoing life cycle management in a digital as-built.
+Delivering great customer service all starts with a good site survey!